metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 ## **Summary**

-In this post a deep dive into the `metal3-dev-env` scripts were shown.
+In this post a deep dive into the `metal3-dev-env` scripts was shown.
 It has been deeply detailed the process of creating a Metal³ **emulated environment** from a set of virtual machines (VMs) to manage as if they were bare metal hosts.

 After this post, the reader should have acquired a basic understanding of all the pieces involved in the Metal³ project.
 Also, and more important, how these scripts can be adapted to your specific needs.
 Remember that this can be achieved in multiple ways: replacing values in the global variables, replacing Ansible default variables or even modifying playbooks or the scripts themselves.

-Notice that the Metal³ development environment also focuses on develop new features of the BMO or CAPBM and being able to test them locally.
+Notice that the Metal³ development environment also focuses on developing new features of the BMO or CAPBM and being able to test them locally.

 ## **References**